Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) quizzes; (2) individual projects; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) in-class assessment and participation; (2) individual assignments; and (3) group assignment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.